 This grant is not open to organizations.
 The $500 annual award will be granted to an individual.

 Click here to complete the online application form.
 If you have questions, please contact Darla Minnich email@example.com.

 About the Grant

 The Elizabeth “Libby” Kingseed Teaching with Deliberation Memorial Award recognizes the commitment that she had to civic education, especially her support of teacher networking, experimentation, and reflection on the use of deliberation in the classroom.
 We anticipate presenting up to three awards to eligible K-12 educators engaged in deliberative practices.

-This award is open to any K-12 teacher who is inspired to implement deliberation or deliberative pedagogy in the classroom and who is new to using the practices.
+This $500 award is open to any K-12 teacher who is inspired to implement deliberation or deliberative pedagogy in the classroom and who is new to using the practices.
 The teacher should have a demonstrated commitment to fostering the civic development of students, though it is not necessary that they be a civics or social studies teacher.
 All K-12 teachers are encouraged to apply.

-Prior to the end of the grant period, awardees will be required to submit a two-page written reflection on what they did and what they learned.
+- Prior to the end of the grant period, awardees will be required to submit a two-page written reflection on what they did and what they learned.

 Libby Kingseed was a program officer, and archivist at the Kettering Foundation.
 Libby was a passionate leader of the foundation’s K-12 civic education research.
 She worked closely with teachers using National Issues Forums in the classroom.
 Libby recognized the need for civic education to be included in the education of children in order to help them understand how to be active, engaged citizens in the future.